msteffan/fundamentals/01_know_your_computer/10_text_moving_and_removing.md

 recursively copy the contents of that folder, and the contents of any folders inside as well.

-The same applies to the `rm` command.
+The same principle applies to the `rm` command.

 ```
 $ rm -r copy_of_jokes